When our twins were just babies, a wise friend implored me to seriously rethink traditions while my kids are little.

 This stay-present principle has totally set me free.

 If you feel like your holidays have been hijacked, here are some ideas to reclaim Christmas.

 When it comes to advent activities, I want to do them all: advent chocolate boxes to open, the Jesse Tree Bible story to read, a daily Christmas book to unwrap, a reverse-advent food box to fill, etc. Unfortunately, these daily activities have begun to swallow up our need for reflective rest in December.

 So this year, I postponed the introduction of our “Shepherd’s Treasure.”
 We received this adorable Elf on the Shelf alternative from my sister.
 Every year, she posts daily about their shepherd’s antics.
 I was really excited to jump in to this fun new tradition.
 However, for some reason, the last 3 days of November had me panicked about it.
 It seemed counter intuitive that I was getting stressed in preparation for rest and calmness.

 So I decided a late start date for our Shepherd was not going to deprive our kids.
-In fact, releasing myself from forced Christmas creativity for too many days in a row, gives my family the greater gift of having a peaceful, present mama.
+In fact, releasing myself from forced Christmas creativity (for too many days in a row at least) gives my family the greater gift of having a peaceful, present mama.
 So we might bring our shepherd out 10 days before Christmas, or maybe 7.
 Whenever it happens, it will be just as whimsical and enchanting.